About a million new viruses appear on the internet every day. Maybe 10 million. It’s a lot, anyway.

 The basic program seems to be PC-focused, while the Total package supports most of the popular devices today – including Windows, MacOS, iOS, and Android operating systems.
 However, if you want to protect your tablet ARM, you’re out of luck.
 This device is not supported by F-Secure.

 F-Secure Antivirus is just what the name suggests.
 There are no other special features – it focuses on its main goal of locating and removing viruses and malware from the system.
 If you want to go beyond that, you’ll have to choose another of the company’s products.
-For example, F-Secure Internet Security offers a browser protection feature, while F-Secure Key manages all your passwords.
+For example, F-Secure Internet Security offers a browser protection feature, while F-Secure Key is one of the best password managers available.
 F-Secure Total gives you all of that, including VPN and other features, for a hefty price.

 Speaking of prices, the basic F-Secure Antivirus annual subscription costs $35.99.
 It works on just one PC.
 For just a few dollars more, you can protect up to three PCs The all-inclusive Total package protects three devices for $99.99 and adds a host of features the basic program doesn’t have.
 It’s expensive but it might be worth your while if you’re looking for premium service.